-- The services are included in the Family Care benefit package (see page 28). - The services support your long-term care outcomes. - The services are the most cost-effective way to support your needs. - The services are included in your care plan. - The services have been preapproved and authorized by your care team.
+- The services are in the Family Care benefit package. - The services support your long-term care outcomes. - The services are the most cost-effective way to support your needs. - The services are included in your care plan. - The services have been pre-approved and authorized by your care team.